-Other Acts may provide that the note must not be made (see for example the Australian Crime Commission Act 2002 and the Law Enforcement Integrity Commissioner Act 2006).

-No use or disclosure for the purposes of direct marketing

-(6) This section does not apply to the use or disclosure of credit reporting information for the purposes of direct marketing.
+Civil per nalty: 500 penalty units.
+Note: example the nay provide that the note must not be made (see for Australian Crime Commission Act 2002 and the Law t Integrity Commissioner Act 2006).
+No use o r disclosure e for the purposes of direct marketing This sect tion does no ot apply to the use or disclosure of credit

-Section 20G deals with the use or disclosure of credit reporting information for the purposes of direct marketing.
+- reporting information for the purposes of direct marketing.
+Section 20G deals with the use or disclosure of credit reporting Note: - information for the purposes of direct marketing.